Version:

 How can I know if the trained model is good?

-Although there is no universal good score for model evaluation metrics, RudderStack uses a few guidelines:
+Although there is no universal good score for model evaluation metrics, here are a few guidelines:

-• Feature Importance: The top features in the feature importance chart should align with your expectations.
-Unexpected features or missing important ones might indicate an issue.
+• Feature importance: The top features in the feature importance chart should align with your business understanding.
+Features that unexpectedly appear at the top or important features that are missing might indicate issues with your model.

-• Train-Val-Test Metrics: Training metrics are usually higher than validation/test metrics.
-A large gap suggests overfitting.
-Validation and test metrics should be close to each other.
+• Train-Val-Test metrics: Training metrics should be higher than validation/test metrics, but a significant gap suggests overfitting.
+Ideally, validation and test metrics should be close to each other, indicating the model generalizes well to new data.

 Questions?
 Contact us by email or on Slack